Susan Downey: Team Downey

 In June 2010, Robert and Susan Downey announced the formation of their Warner Bros.-based production company Team Downey, and hired David Gambino to be president of production.
 Their first producing project is Yucatan, a heist film originally crafted by Steve McQueen as a star vehicle for himself.

 Columbia Pictures announced on October 20 it had obtained the rights to Neil Strauss' non-fiction 2009 bestseller Emergency!
 This Book Will Save Your Life.
 The book is to be developed into a feature produced by Team Downey.

 The Downeys are also developing a musical project for Warner Bros. from a pitch by "Next to Normal" composers Brian Yorkey and Tom Kitt.

 Team Downey produced the family drama The Judge (2014), starring Downey Jr.

 In 2011, Team Downey announced plans to produce the tragic, shark-infested tale of the USS Indianapolis and the exoneration of her captain (decades later) due to the efforts of schoolboy Hunter Scott.

-By October 2020, Robert Downey Jr. and Susan Downey announced plans to expand the Warner Bros.
-Sherlock Holmes film series into a media franchise, with Team Downey working on installments including additional films, spin-offs, and television series for HBO Max, and other media in a shared universe.
-Though they do not intend to copy the Marvel Cinematic Universe (MCU), which Robert had starred in from 2008 to 2019, the pair acknowledged that they felt that working with Marvel Studios taught them much with regards to world building.
-In April 2022, Susan Downey announced two television series set in the films' universe to be in development for HBO Max, in addition to a third film starring her husband and Jude Law.